NCBI-Hackathons/seqacademy/README.md

 The output is analyzed (differential gene expression for RNA-Seq and peak analysis for ChIP-seq), and the results are visualized.

 The model organism for this project is Yeast i.e. <i>Saccharomyces cerevisiae</i>.
 For RNA-Seq, yeast data between euploid and aneuoploid conditions will be compared.
-For ChIP-SEq, yeast data between 3AT-treated and untreated conditions will be compared.
+For ChIP-Seq, yeast data between 3AT-treated and untreated conditions will be compared.

 ## How do I use SeqAcademy?